Mahemdavad: Geography

 In the 1990s Mahemdabad was famous for its "Dhebri", a delicious crunchy item at Mahemdabad station.
+In Mahemdabad, there's a renowned historical park called Kashi Bagh, donated to the government by the Shah family in honor of Kashiben Ranchhodlal Shah, a cherished wife, mother, and grandmother.
+This serene park features both a playground for children and ideal for leisurely walks or jogging.

 Transport

 Railways

-Mahemdavad has Mahemadavad Kheda Road as a train station for halting express and superfast trains.
+Mahemdavad has namedMahemadavad Kheda Road railway station as a train station and station code is MHD for halting express and superfast trains.

+So many Mail Express/Superfast & every local trains stops at Mahemdavad Kheda Road Railway station.

 Bus transport

 National Highway 59 passes through Mahemdabad.

 Mahemdavad links to Ahmedabad, Surat and Ratlam.

-Mahemdavad has a bus station for local buses which link to Nadiad, Anand, Ahmedabad, Dakor, and Kheda.
+Mahemdavad has a bus station for local/express buses which link to Nadiad, Anand, Ahmedabad, Dakor, and Kheda.